 Figure 3: Effect of Cadmium chloride administration and restraint stress on renal glutathione peroxidase in female Wistar rats.

-Values are expressed as mean ±SEM (n= 6).
-Bars with superscript of different letters are significantly (p<0.05) different from each other.
-Bars with superscript of same letters are not significantly different from each other.
+Data are expressed as mean $\pm$ SEM (n= 6).
+Values not sharing common superscript letters differ significantly at p<0.05 while values with superscript of same letters are not significantly different.